basedlsg/Nemo/README.md

 # Geo-Adaptive Energy Assistant

+## Stable Version

+This version (`d5d808d`) is a stable, working version of the application.
+The online-only query path is implemented and the frontend proxy is fixed.
+The application can be run by following the instructions in the "Quick Start" section.

 A specialized system that normalizes provincial energy regulations across Chinese provinces and provides compliance guidance only when official first-party citations exist.
 The system enforces a strict policy of refusing to answer questions without verified official documentation.

 ## Overview